 Chances are you most likely know this one out of the seven I am introducing to you today.
+I included it before in my feminism book list because I had to.
 Difficult Women is a collection of stories about the complexity of womanhood and the beauty, strength, and vulnerability of being a woman.
 Requiem for a Glass Heart might be my favorite.
 What’s yours?

 Well-Behaved Women Seldom Make History by Laurel Thatcher-Ulrich

 The first time I heard about this book was in The Conversation with Amanda de Cadenet when it was mentioned by Eva Longoria as the book that helped her find herself.
 I had it on my wishlist for years and after finally reading it, I now get why it’s been referenced so often.
 First mentioned in one of the author’s early articles in 1976, Well-behaved Women Seldom Make History is the phrase that coined modern-day feminism.
 If you’re interested in how it all started, but usually have a hard time reading overly factual books, this one is a breeze to read and understand.

 Too Fat, Too Slutty, Too Loud by Anne Helen Petersen

 This book got a lot of slack for its title and seemed to make people uncomfortable before they were even able to read it.
 Having read it, I guess that’s exactly what the author was after all along.
 The Rise and Reign of the Unruly Woman is direct and brash and all about being a nonconforming woman in a society that still strives to silence us everywhere we go.
 Read if being an “acceptable” woman was never one of your life goals!